Invariance of success probability in Grover's quantum search under local noise with memory: Examples

 \section{Examples}

-Before numerically showing the invariance of success probabilities proved in the previous section in presence of the good noises, we will first identify the regime of our noise model which performs better than the classical search with at least some confidence.\ The noisy algorithm loses its quantum advantage if it can not provide any substantial speed-up over a classical search.
+Before numerically showing the invariance of success probabilities proved in the previous section in presence of the good noises, we will first identify the parameter regime in our noise model for which the algorithm performs better than classical search.